survivejs/webpack-book/manuscript/output/01_targets.md

 * `atom`, `electron`, `electron-main` - Targets [Electron main process](https://github.com/electron/electron/blob/master/docs/tutorial/quick-start.md).
 * `electron-renderer` - Targets Electron renderer process.

 [electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate) is a good starting point if you want hot loading webpack setup for Electron and React based development. [electron-compile](https://github.com/electron/electron-compile) skips webpack entirely and can be a lighter alternative for compiling JavaScript and CSS for Electron.
+The fastest way to get started is to use [the official quick start for Electron](https://github.com/electron/electron-quick-start).

 ## Bundling Libraries with Webpack